Tejas-tsb/CSE316-Project/README.md

-# PulseOps: Real-Time Process Monitoring Dashboard
+# ProcessHub: Real-Time Process Monitoring Dashboard

-PulseOps is a full-stack DevOps dashboard for monitoring live process activity, system pressure, and alerts in real time.
+ProcessHub is a full-stack DevOps dashboard for monitoring live process activity, system pressure, and alerts in real time.
 It combines a React + Tailwind frontend with an Express + Socket.io backend, backed by OS-level telemetry gathered through Node.js and `systeminformation`.

 ## Features